With stocks at record highs, you may not feel wealthy. Weird huh?

 My net worth probably took an equal percentage hit because of my holdings in real estate.
 Good thing it's hard to mark to market real estate values given the lack of transactions.
 To make myself feel better, I often joked I was catching up to the likes of Bill Gates, Warren Buffet, and Carlos Slim given they lost billions.

 Traffic in San Francisco was lighter back then.
 I could get a reservation on a whim at my favorite steak house and I no longer had to hear every Dick, Nancy, Lisa, and Raj tell me how much money they were making in the markets.
 2008-2010 was a time for reflection.
 There was a reprieve from cacophony that felt wonderful.

-Now that we’ve recovered and then some, I’m afraid the noise will return again.
+Now that we're at all time highs with the S&P 500, I'm afraid the noise will return again.